kawing-ho/codeql-dubbo-workshop/workshop.md

 * Explore autocomplete
 * Explore pop-up help
 * Jump to the QL class definition
 * Use the AST viewer.
-Right-click on any Ruby code and select "CodeQL: View AST".
+Right-click on any Java code and select "CodeQL: View AST".
 * Look at query history

 # Exercise 3: Variant analysis (Taint Tracking)